cuvva/terms/terms.md

 ## 6. Cancellation

-If you purchase our Products, the details of your cancellation rights are included in the relevant Insurance Contract. **In most cases, due to the rules governing short-term insurance, once the Product is active you no longer have a right to receive a refund.**
+If you purchase our Products, the details of your cancellation rights are included in the relevant Insurance Contract. **In most cases, due to the rules governing short-term insurance, once the Short-term Product is active you no longer have a right to receive a refund.**

 **Your Insurance Contract will include a cancellation clause for the Insurer in certain circumstances.
 You should ensure you understand when this might happen before you enter into the Insurance Contract.**